 Talking to other people who have already had surgery can also help.
 Your specialist nurse may know whether there is a local cancer support group, where you can talk to someone who has had a similar operation.

-Or you can visit our Online Community to talk to people who have been affected by breast cancer, share your experience, and ask an expert your questions.
+Or you can visit our breast cancer forum to talk with people who have been affected by breast cancer, share your experience, and ask an expert your questions.

 Below is a sample of the sources used in our breast cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org